 Honda Accord Interior

-- "With a few exceptions, the materials in the 2014 Honda Accord have a high-quality look and feel.
-The overall cockpit design is elegant, and the cabin's tight construction gives the impression of an entry-level luxury car, rather than a workaday family car." -- Edmunds
+- "With a few exceptions, the materials in the 2015 Honda Accord have a high-quality look and feel.
+The overall design is elegant, and the cabin's tight construction gives a much stronger impression than you'd expect from a workaday family car." -- Edmunds

 - "This latest Accord might not set the standard for style in the segment the way the Kia Optima does, but its cabin is undeniably a comfortable place to whittle away the miles." -- Left Lane News (2013)